Denver is a beautiful city with a great deal to offer, and we are THRILLED to be hosting the National Poetry Slam!

 Reservation Link: starwoodmeeting.com/Book/PoetrySlam2017

-It’s now easier than ever to get from Denver International Airport (DEN) to downtown Denver with the opening of the new airport rail line.
+Denver International Airport (DEN), known colloquially as DIA, is an award-winning airline hub offering free Wi-Fi access in public areas, a diverse array of dining and shopping choices as well as the new commuter rail line which now makes it easier than ever to get from the airport to downtown Denver.
 At a cost of $9 each way, travelers can use the rail service, known as the A Line, to get from the airport to downtown Denver (Union Station) and vice versa courtesy of the Regional Transportation District (RTD), metro Denver’s public transit provider.

 The A Line, which opened on April 22, 2016, whisks travelers to the heart of downtown, specifically the recently restored Union Station.
 The new Denver airport rail has six stops along the way and takes approximately 37 minutes.